jackleZac/CustomPlatesVerificationOCR/README.md

-# Truck Plate Recognition Backend
+# Truck Plate Recognition System
-This is a Flask-based backend for a truck plate recognition system designed for customs use.
-It processes truck number plates (OCR is handled externally), stores truck records in a MySQL database, and searches for approximate matches using a Levenshtein Distance algorithm optimized with a BK-Tree.
-The backend exposes RESTful APIs for a separate frontend to interact with, enabling efficient matching of plate numbers despite potential OCR errors.
+This is a truck plate recognition system designed for customs use.
+It takes an image of truck, processes the number plates, stores truck records in a MySQL database, and searches for approximate matches using a Levenshtein Distance algorithm optimized with a BK-Tree.

 ## Features
 - **Detection of Number Plates**: Uses Yolov8 to find the cooridinates of number plates in an image.
 Also, the model is further fine-tuned/trained on a custom dataset, which contain images of vehicles.